ARIPRASATH4664/ReactNative_Web_Socket/README.md

 * Divide the OrderBook Component to render the list
 * Move the style files into different file for better understanding
 * Using Combine reducer to have multiple store data
+* Data Source of truth